azgs-geomapmaker/geomapmaker/SetUp.md

 4. In Postgres, run azgs sql touchup

-    This is currently in file sql\cfsymbology.sql.
-Originally, that file only contained Contacts and Faults symbology, but it is growing and should be renamed.
+    This is currently in file sql\AZGS-customizations.sql.

     It may be possible to make these changes part of the template, but I haven't figured out how yet.